Totally support pagination queries of MySQL, PostgreSQL and Oracle; partly support SQLServer pagination query due to its complexity.

 SELECT * FROM t_order WHERE id > 100000 LIMIT 10

-Oracle and SQLServer pagination both need to be processed by sub-query, ShardingSphere is available for pagination related sub-query.
+Both Oracle and SQLServer paginations need to be processed by sub-query, ShardingSphere supports pagination related sub-query.

 SELECT * FROM (SELECT row_.*, rownum rownum_ FROM (SELECT o.order_id as order_id FROM t_order o JOIN t_order_item i ON o.order_id = i.order_id) row_ WHERE rownum <= ?)
 WHERE rownum > ?